pilcrowonpaper/pilcrow/src/posts/astro.md

 ## In a nutshell

 What makes Astro truly great is that it has everything you really need for building the frontend.
 And it's achieved in a modern, yet simple manner.
-It doesn't have shiny, cutting-edge tech, but everything is so straightforward that it requires no mental overhead and just works I think the maintainers has made an excellent effort to keep the project focus limited and avoid feature-creep.
+It's not really shiny or cutting-edge, but everything is so straightforward that it requires no mental overhead and just works.
+I think the maintainers has made an excellent effort to keep the project focus limited and avoid feature-creep.

 This is very blog, as well as the [docs for Lucia](https://lucia-auth.com), has been built with Astro.
 It's just such a joy to use.